 The parade of paramilitary might ended as the last cop car rolled by in willing ignorance of the messenger on the signs.
 There were many in the crowd that laughed, calling this all a publicity stunt.
 Many others just continued about their business.
 They had to get to work, to their apartments, to the bodega for groceries, or to the subway so they could flee to the suburbs for the night.
 But there was a few that could see where this was going.

 “The corporate media has mocked our lack of centralized leadership.
-What you fail to realize is that we do not need one.
+What it fails to realize is that we do not need one.
 Our movement is a true example of a stand-alone complex: a phenomenon of unrelated -yet similar- actions undertaken by individuals or separate coalesces to create a seemingly concerted effort.
 No single individual can claim credit or leadership because no single individual started this protest.
 Hundreds of different groups from labor unions, to anti-consumerist magazines, to online hacker collectives each arrived at the idea to stage our protest independently and coincidentally at roughly the same time.
 And there is a very powerful reason that so many would all come to the same conclusion all at once.
-But while millionaire comedians and talking heads have spent the last three months mocking us on television, we have been operation under the principles of horizontal organization and mutual aide with one goal in mind.
+But while millionaire comedians and talking heads have spent the last three months mocking us on television, we have been operating under the principles of horizontal organization and mutual aid with one goal in mind.

-"So while I have no doubt that the media outlets and politicians who are owned by the wealthiest men on the planet will try to name me, this faceless herald speaking to you now, as the "leader" of the occupy movement.
+“So while I have no doubt that media outlets and politicians who are owned by the wealthiest men on the planet will try to name me, this faceless herald speaking to you now, as the “leader” of the Occupy movement.
 Know that the reality could be no further from the truth.
 As we have from our beginnings, we reject the notion of hierarchical organization as it has lead to the very system we are against.
-And I am nothing more than a man delivering a message.
+And I am nothing more than a faceless individual delivering a message.
 A message to the one percent.”

-“You're souls are thoroughly corrupted by greed.
+“You’re lives and souls are thoroughly corrupted by greed.
 Your desire to hoard all of the wealth and resources of this planet has turned all twenty two hundred of you into nothing more than dragons atop golden treasure troves.
-And in your desire to own everything on this planet and beyond you have in turned polluted it beyond the point of no return.
-As your hoards grow larger, and as our planet dies, your employees starve under minimum wages, minimum hours, and under the constant threat of termination, as if they were replaceable automatons.
+And in your desire to own everything on this planet and beyond you have polluted it beyond the point of no return.
+As your hoards grow larger, and as our planet dies, your employees starve under starvation wages, minimum hours, and under the constant threat of termination, as if they were replaceable automatons.
 And those are just the ones in this country.
 It says nothing of the millions in the global south and east who live under slave conditions in your mines and sweatshops.
 All for the sake of squeezing in even more wealth into your hoards.
-Even those who live in the increasingly shrinking middle class feel the weight of your plutocratic stranglehold on the global economy and political system.”
+Even those who live in the increasingly shrinking middle class now feel the weight of your plutocratic stranglehold on the global economy and political system.”

 “To you we issue a single ultimatum, abandon your greed.
-Turn loose your hoarded wealth and give up the ways of the dragon, and help us build a sustainable society.
+Turn loose your hoarded wealth and give up the ways of the dragon.
+Help us build a sustainable society.
 If you don’t, then those you oppress will rise up against you.
 It’s already happening.
 You know it is happening.
 Our occupation is proof of that.
-There are no guillotines being erected in your lawns –yet.
+There are no guillotines being erected in front of your ivory towers –yet.
 If you don’t change though, there may well be.”

 He paused, possibly to collect his thoughts, or to let his last sentence sink in.
 He shifted gears.
-“To the people struggling to survive, to the middle-class, to the other ninety-nine percent, to you I have this to say: You have the power to make our lives better than they are now.
-Your lives can be infinitely more than what they are now!
+“To the people struggling to survive, to the middle-class, to the other ninety-nine percent, to you I have this to say: We have the power to make our lives better than they are now.
+Our lives can be infinitely more than what they are now!
 There is no need to slave away on minimum hours for minimum pay!
-You do not have to standing by while your fellows suffer under brutality of the same machine that presses its weight on your neck.
-You’re not machines!
+We do not have to stand by while our fellow human beings suffer under the brutality of the same machine that presses its weight on our necks.
+We are not machines!
 Rise up!
-Take back what is yours!
-A wise person once said that you have nothing to lose but your chains, and the world to gain.
-And I say it is high time we all remember that.”
+Take back what is ours!
+A wise person once said that we have nothing to lose but our chains, and the world to gain.
+It is high time we all remember that!”

 Every screen in Times Square cut to black, as if someone had pulled their collective plugs.
 When they lit back up everything was back to regularly scheduled commercial broadcasts.
 Sixty-six blocks down the sprawling Manhattan grid from Times Square was a copse of trees planted directly into the concrete and surrounded on all sides by monolithic towers of glass and concrete, temples dedicated to the Almighty-Dollar and Golden Bull of Capitalism.
-This fine example of corporate control of nature was Zuccotti Park, the headquarters of the Occupy movement in the heart of Wall Street, and the NYPD had just cut off internet access in preparation for their next move.
+This fine example of corporate perversion of nature was Zuccotti Park, the headquarters of the Occupy movement in the heart of Wall Street, and the NYPD had just cut off internet access in preparation for their next move.

 “I hope so Karie-Anne,” replied the man.
 There was uncertainty in his voice as he said it.
 He removed the silver medallion, and switched it with one made of bronze.
-“Take care of yourself, and try and find a clear way outta here.
-You sure you and Paul don’t wanna go with me?
+“Are you sure you and Paul don’t wanna go with me?
 I’d hate if something bad happened to you two when the cops get here.
 I feel I gotta repay you two for being such kind neighbors these past few months.
-I probably would have starved if-”
+I would have starved if-”

 “You don’t owe us a thing Red.
 We’ll survive.”
 She walked over and gave the man a hug.
 “This won’t be our first dust up with the man after one of these things goes sideways.
-We were in Chicago during the Convention of '68.”
+We were in Chicago during the Convention of ’68.”
 She pulled back and poked him on the chest.
 “You just do what you gotta do for you.
 The Mayor’s no doubt furious about your stunt and if they get you you’ll be lucky to see daylight again before you’re seventy.”

-“Yeah,” he replied as Karie-Anne walked out of the tent, “but if I gotta look out for myself then you’d better promise me that you two will do the same."
+“Yeah,” he replied as Karie-Anne walked out of the tent, “but if I gotta look out for myself then you’d better promise me that you two will do the same.”

-She nodded and the two comrades, one old the other young, hugged before the former left the tent.
-The young man sighed and he set to work in covering his tracks.
+She nodded and the two comrades, one old the other young, hugged a final time before the former left the tent.
+The young man sighed and set to work in covering his tracks.
 He turned back to his laptop, fingers danced across his keyboard like lightning across the night sky as he executed programs on a command prompt.
-Once he was sure that not even the gods trace his broadcast back to him, he looked at his computer.
+Once he was sure that not even the gods themselves could trace his broadcast back to him, he looked at his computer.
 “Ready to go RENA?”

 The digitized voice of a young woman replied, “As ready as I’m going to be.
 You know I won’t be of much use until you re-establish an internet connection.
 My processing power will only be further limited by the memory on your phone.”

-“I don’t have any other options.”
-He jacked his phone into the computer and replied, “It’s a risk I’ll have to take.”
+“It’s not like we’ve got any other options.”
+He jacked his phone into the computer and replied, “It’s a risk we’ll have to take.”

-He wrapped a black scarf around his nose and mouth, and pulled a matching beanie over his head.
+He wrapped a black scarf around his nose and mouth, and pulled a matching bike helmet over his head.
 The computer beeped, transfer complete.
 Rena now spoke through his phone, informing him the police had the park surrounded.

-He clinched his right hand into a fist and swore as he ran out of the inferno only to find that his tent was not the only one that had been engulfed in flames.
+He clinched his right hand into a fist and swore as he ran out of the inferno only to find that his tent was not the only one that had been engulfed in fire.
 Hell had come to Zuccotti Park as the Hacker ran to a nearby manhole cover.
 He pressed a button on his phone.
 The electronic lock on the cover beeped, and it swung open.
 He got down on all fours, and stepped into the hole.

-Teargas canisters soared into the park as cops in riot gear marched in, gasmasks on, shields up, batons out like competent and deadly effective storm troopers.
-The smoke whirled into the shape of a skull from the Hacker’s perspective.
-Protesters tried to escape, only to run right into the batons of the NYPD.
-The Hacker looked up just in time to see Karie-Anne receive an excessive blast of pepper spray to the face.
+Teargas canisters and baton rounds soared into the park as cops in riot gear marched in, gasmasks on, shields up, iron truncheons out like competent and deadly effective storm troopers.
+The smoke whirled into what looked like the shape of a skull from the Hacker’s perspective.
+Protesters tried to escape, only to run straight into the batons of the NYPD.
+The Hacker craned his head just in time to see Karie-Anne receive an excessive blast of pepper spray to the face.
 He scrambled out of the hole to help her, his hand reaching for his Taser.
-He could be no more than twenty feet away, and if he could get the cop in the neck between his helmet and vest –but it was no use.
-A teargas canister bounced off her husband Paul’s head and landed a few yards in front of the Hacker, blocking his path.
+He could be no more than twenty feet away, and if he could get the cop in the neck between his helmet and vest then–but it was no use.
+A teargas canister bounced off Karie-Anne’s husband Paul’s head and landed a few yards in front of the Hacker, blocking his path.
 Paul crumpled into an unconscious heap.
-Blood oozed from his head, feeding the concrete soil.
-Part of the Hacker’s mind wanted to charge through the smoke and do the right thing, but another, colder, more rational side argued for flight.
+Blood oozed from his head, feeding the concrete.
+Part of the Hacker’s mind wanted to charge through the smoke and do the right thing, but the same cold, calming voice from before argued against it.

-He swore and ran back toward the open manhole cover.
+He swore again and ran back toward the open manhole cover.
 He was halfway in the hole when three people approached him in a panic, one of them, a woman in a Guy Fawkes mask, her voice filled with panic and scarred from the tear gas.
 “Where are you going?”